JJudge0/ReactLogin/README.md

 # RecycleSeekerLoginReactAndSpring
- Login and Logout For RecycleSeeker
+ Login and out for RecycleSeeker
+ Saves to the MYSQL database and only authenticates valid user credentials.